smathermather/EIEIO/md/cio-palo-alto.md

 * Responsible for planning, preparing and administering the Information Technology Department budget, including Operating and Capital budgets..
 * Responsible for the future direction of the Information Technology Department, ensuring the coordination of the department’s effort with the needs of the organization.
 * Project management to include oversight of funding allocations, oversight and coordination of resources.

+# Minimum Qualifications:

+Sufficient education, training and/or work experience to demonstrate possession of the following knowledge and skills, which would typically be acquired through:

+Bachelor’s Degree from an accredited four-year college or university and five or more years of progressively responsible related experience in information technology, systems, strategic planning and project management.
+Requires experience in managing large and complex budgets in a sophisticated and collaborative business environment.

+Or any equivalent combination of education, experience and training that provides the required knowledge, skills, and abilities.

+Public sector experience a plus.

+Licensing Requirements:

+* Valid California Driver’s License